 Mental health resources from the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.

-Program for the study of LGBT Health at Columbia University Medical Center
+Program for the study of LGBTQ Health at Columbia University Irving Medical Center

-Drawing on the resources of a pre-eminent academic medical institution located in one of the most active and visible LGBT communities in the world, the Program for the Study of LGBT Health is uniquely suited to provide leadership to promote the health and wellness of LGBT people.
+Drawing on the resources of a pre-eminent academic medical institution located in one of the most active and visible LGBTQ communities in the world, the Program for the Study of LGBTQ Health is uniquely suited to provide leadership to promote the health and wellness of LGBTQ people.

 Resources from the country’s first and only technical assistance resource center aimed at improving the quality of services and supports offered to lesbian, gay, bisexual and/or transgender older adults.